mikeschinkel/plist/README.md

 }
 ```

-# Credit
+## Credit

-This library is based of [DHowett's](https://github.com/DHowett/go-plist) library but has an API that's more similar to the XML and JSON libraries in the standard library.
-The plist.Decoder() accepts an `io.Reader` instead of an `io.ReadSeeker`
+This library is based on the [DHowett go-plist](https://github.com/DHowett/go-plist) library but has an API that is more like the XML and JSON package in the Go standard library.
+I.e. the `plist.Decoder()` accepts an `io.Reader` instead of an `io.ReadSeeker`